-The updated classifications are largely overlapping; the ICC identifies more distinct molecular categories (Table S3).
+The updated classifications are largely overlapping; the International Consensus Classification (ICC) identifies more distinct molecular categories^{16,24} (supplemental Table 3).
 A variety of methods would be required to establish the respective categories.
-This is not standard in most countries and beside the most relevant diagnostic characterizations summarized in Table 1A the new subcategories to date have limited clinical consequences.
-Nevertheless, their identification is of interest in a research context.
+This is not standard in most countries and beside the most relevant diagnostic characterizations summarized in Table 1 the new subcategories to date have limited immediate clinical consequences.
+Nevertheless, their identification is of interest in a research context or for potential use for selection of relapse therapy.
 Further WHO and ICC classifications with more detailed guidance on recommended and standardized methods for identification of subgroups are warranted.

-MRD Testing
+MRD testing

-MRD testing aims at detecting and quantifying residual blasts beyond the sensitivity of cytomorphology which is around 5%.
-It is important to establish the target structures for MRD testing based on primary diagnostic material.
+MRD testing aims at detecting and quantifying residual blasts beyond the sensitivity of cytomorphology, which is around 5%.^{25,26} It is important to establish the target structures for MRD testing based on primary diagnostic material.
 The panel strongly advises to perform MRD evaluation in reference laboratories participating in standardization approaches.